-- I have a place I can go everyday to get the help I need. - I'm more independent. - I now have people in my life I can count on.
-I am learning different coping skills to help with my mental illness. - I have a better understanding of my diagnosis. - I started volunteering in my community. - I feel like I'm understood by the staff and peers at RISE. - I'm able to manage my symptoms effectively.
+- I have people in my life I can count on now. - I feel like I belong, and everyone is so supportive. - I have better conversations with my partner. - I am learning different coping skills to help with my symptoms of my mental illness. - I have a better understanding of my diagnosis. - I started to volunteer in my community and make meals at home. - I feel like I'm understood by the staff and peers at RISE.